dexit/wordpress-project-boilerplate/readme.md

 # Wordpress Project Boilerplate
-A blank theme to be used for WordPress-powered projects.
+A blank Bootstrap 4 theme to be used for WordPress-powered projects.

 ## Features
-* Bootstrap 3 Based
+* Bootstrap 4 Based
 * Gulp powered
 * LESS support